DiegoHhrt/vanilla-web-dev-env/README.md

     `MYSQL_DATABASE`: db_name

     ```php
         <?php
         define("DBUSER", "user_string"); //Same as MYSQL_USER
-        define("DBHOST", "host_name"); //This has to be the same as the flavour of db you're using.
+        define("DBHOST", "host_name"); //This has to be the same name as the database service name inside the docker compose file
-                                       //In this case, EXACTLY: mariadb but can be postgres, mysql, etc.
         define("PASSWORD", "a-verY-s3curePW"); //Same as MYSQL_PASSWORD
         define("DB", "db_name"); //Same as MYSQL_DATABASE